-Pablo Aimar: A brilliant player unfairly overshadowed by his pal Riquelme
+Pablo Aimar: A brilliant player unfairly overshadowed by Riquelme

 While Pablo Aimar and Juan Roman Riquelme enjoyed not too dissimilar careers, Aimar’s achievements haven’t had the same recognition.

 On 23 January 2018, Pablo Aimar took to the field for the last time.
 Almost three years after retiring from the game, the Argentine midfielder returned, aged 38, for a one-off farewell appearance, wearing the captain’s armband for Estudiantes de Río Cuarto, the club with whom he had spent eight years at youth level but for whom he had never made a senior appearance.